UmbrellaSansan/umbrellasansan.github.io/_pages/about.md

 # 🔥 News
-- I'm actively applying for PhD positions for 2025! 😼
+- I'm actively applying for PhD position for 2025! 😼

 # 📝 Preprints and Working Papers